rss logo

 root@debian:~# apt update && apt install nfs-kernel-server nfs-common krb5-user libpam-krb5 krb5-admin-server krb5-kdc

-Note: you can answer STD.LOCAL and nfs.std.local to questions asked.
-In fact it doesn't matter because we will define this parameters inside the configuration files later.
+Note: you can answer STD.LOCAL and nfs.std.local to the questions asked.
+In fact, it doesn't matter as we'll define these parameters in the configuration files later.

 • Add a nfs group: